deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 * The iterator.
 We built it earlier to track where we are currently when iterating over the data.
 It also associates a string with a dataseet.
 * The count vectorizer.
 This is the workhorse.
 Let's load the data in to memory with vectorize and iterate as necessary.

-This is **RAM-intensive**, so don't run it unless you're on a fairly robust server.
+This process is **RAM-intensive**, so don't run it unless you've got a fairly robust server.
 (I'll run these benchmarks for you here.)

-I recommend pruning words from your vocab via TF-IDF to get a good approximation of your data, here I will use the whole dataset for simplicity though.
+In addition, pruning words from your vocabulary based on TF-IDF will give you a good approximation of your data, but here we'll pretend like we're using the whole dataset.
+(ND4J only supports dense matrices for the mpoment, though we're working ways to handle sparse formats.)
+Since ND4J is a Blas-focused framework, that is what we will be supporting for now.

-Unfortunately, this is due to a limitation in nd4j only supporting dense matrices, we will be working on sparse formats at a later date.

-As ND4J is a Blas-focused framework initially, that is what we will be supporting for now.
-With that in mind, let's move forward.

-So what exactly did we do here?

-We wrote something that could parse csvs, take the text, map it to a label, and then iterate through it producing a matrix.
+So what exactly have we done so far?
+We wrote something that could parse CSVs, take the text, map it to labels and iterate through it to produce a matrix.

-One key component we built is a vocab.
-This vocab has around 17k words in it.
-For bag of words matrices, this will be a sparse representation of 150k x 17k.
+In the process, we built a key component: the vocabulary.
+It has around 17,000 words.
+For bag of words matrices, this will produce a sparse representation of 150,000 rows by 17,000 columns, one column per word.

-Not a lot of bang for our buck here.
-We'lll have to see how the classifier (DBN) does.
+Bag of Words doesn't give us a lot to work with.
+Below, we'll have to see how the DBN classifier does.

 ## Word Vectors

-Let's play around with word vectors now.
-Remember, word vectors are used for featurization of textual contexts.
-We will end up using the viterbi algorithm with voting on moving window for document classification here.
+It's time to turn away from *word-count vectors* and toward *word vectors*.
+Remember, word vectors are used to featurize  textual contexts**.
+We use the Viterbi algorithm with voting on moving windows for document classification.

-Firstly, since this is a word vector based approach we are going to be using word2vec.
-We are going to want to dig in to how well word2vec trains.

-Unlike bag of words where features are deterministic, word vectors are a form of neural net which means training coefficients.
+First, since this is a word-vector-based approach, we're going to use Word2vec, and as we do that, we'll look at how well it trains.
+Unlike Bag of Words, where features are deterministic (), Word2vec is a form of neural net, which means dealing with prbabilities and training coefficients.
+Remember, Wordvec represents word usage, and usage is a matter of probability rather than lockstep rules.

-One thing that will help is to visualize everything.
-Let's visualize the 16000 word vocab with d3.
-This will also involve an algorithm called t-SNE to see the proximity of words to other words.
-We need to ensure that the words themselves are coherent.
+Since seeing is understanding, we use D3 to visualize the 16,000-word vocabulary.
+We use an algorithm called t-SNE to gauge the proximity of words to other words.
+Doing that let's us ensure that the word clusters themselves are coherent.

 TK: Add Renders

 Word vectors are used in sequential applications of text.
-They can be used in document classification with a proper ensemble (voting) method as well by optimizing for a maximum likelihood estimator over the windows and labels.
+They can be used in document classification with a proper ensemble  method (voting) as well by optimizing for a maximum likelihood estimator over the windows and labels.

-So what does word2vec look like in code?
+So what does Word2vec look like in code?

 The key snippet is here: